Reconfigurable routing in data center networks: Results

 \begin{proof} Note that this proof holds even if we allow variable weights for static and optic links.
 Because each node $v$ is connected to the switch exactly once, it is not possible that any vertex is incident to two optic links, and hence impossible for there to be any path consisting of two or more optic links.
 Consequently setting $\delta=1$ introduces no new constraints; in this scenario a flow is permissible with $\sigma=0$ if and only if it permissible with $\sigma=0$ and $\delta=1$.
-Hence the input instance of \textsc{RRP($\Delta_S=1, \sigma=0$)} is a yes-instance if and only if it is a yes-instance of \textsc{1-switched RRP($\Delta_S=1, \sigma=0, \delta=1$)} and we have tractability from Theorem \ref{thm:seven}. \end{proof}
+Hence the input instance of \textsc{1-switched RRP($\sigma=0, \delta=1$)} is a yes-instance if and only the corresponding instance of \textsc{RRP($\sigma=0, \delta=1$)} is a yes-instance, and tractability follows from Lemma \ref{lem:FPS19-ptime}. \end{proof}